isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

            "type": "memfile",
            "persist": true,
            "name": "/tmp/kea-leases6.csv",
-           "lfc-interval": 1800
+           "lfc-interval": 1800,
+           "max-row-errors": 100
        }
    }

 This configuration selects the ``/tmp/kea-leases6.csv`` as the storage for lease information and enables persistence (writing lease updates to this file).
-It also configures the backend to perform a periodic cleanup of the lease file every 30 minutes.
+It also configures the backend to perform a periodic cleanup of the lease file every 30 minutes and sets th maximum number of row errors to 100.

 It is important to know how the lease file contents are organized to understand why the periodic lease file cleanup is needed.
 Every time the